 ""

-Slavic languages and literature at the University of Wisconsin–Madison is a national leader of doctoral programs in the field, and welcomes students with a B.A./B.S. or M.A. who are interested in all areas of Russian and comparative Slavic prose, poetry, drama, and philosophy.
+Slavic languages and literature at the University of Wisconsin–Madison is a national leader of doctoral programs in the field, and welcomes students with a BA/BS or MA who are interested in all areas of Russian and comparative Slavic prose, poetry, drama, and philosophy.
 The curriculum offers breadth and depth in a variety of areas of Slavic philology, literature, and culture, and is known for offering a balanced approach to training in teaching, writing, and research.

-The program is fortunate to count among its faculty, specialists in Czech, Polish, Russian, and Serbo-Croatian languages, literature, and culture, award-winning authors and teachers, and members of editorial boards of leading journals and publication series.
-Information regarding faculty biographical sketches are available on the program website.
+The program is fortunate to count among its faculty specialists in Czech, Polish, Russian, and Serbo-Croatian languages, literature, and culture, award-winning authors and teachers, and members of editorial boards of leading journals and publication series.
+Information regarding faculty biographical sketches is available on the program website.
 In addition to their excellence in teaching and research, professors are unparalleled mentors to graduate students.
 Students work closely with faculty members on writing, teaching, and publishing.
 Graduate students are expected to produce publishable articles during their graduate careers, and are provided the guidance and feedback to do so.

 The department places high expectations on graduate students to achieve and maintain professional-level proficiency in the Russian language in all four modalities: speaking, writing, listening, and reading.
 All students who are not native speakers of Russian will be tested in those modalities—plus Russian grammar—when they enter the program, and periodically throughout their tenure.
-Appropriate competency must be demonstrated before receiving a teaching assistantship and before passing from M.A. to Ph.D. candidacy.
+Appropriate competency must be demonstrated before receiving a teaching assistantship and before passing from MA to PhD candidacy.

 Graduate students in the program receive exceptional training in teaching both language and literature.
-The department has a thriving undergraduate program in Slavic languages with strong enrollments in language, literature and culture, providing many opportunities for teaching experience, working closely with master teachers among the faculty and academic staff.
+The department has a thriving undergraduate program in Slavic languages with strong enrollments in language, literature, and culture, providing many opportunities for teaching experience, working closely with master teachers among the faculty and academic staff.
 In addition to teaching assignments in first- through fourth-semester Russian language (and occasionally in other Slavic languages), as well as in the two-semester undergraduate survey of Russian literature course, the department has also instituted an apprenticeship program for adequately prepared graduate students in the teaching of advanced literature and language classes.
 The program's graduate teaching assistants regularly win prestigious campus awards for their excellence in the classroom.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.